walterfreeman/phys307/notes/c.md

 ---

+### 3. Loops: repeating things multiple times

-Here’s another program that introduces looping structures: commands that tell the computer to repeat chunks of code.
-Clever use of these is the key to programming: the whole point of using a computer is that it can do repetitive, tiresome mathematical tasks quickly.
+Here’s another program that introduces looping structures: commands that tell the computer to repeat chunks of code. **Clever use of these is the key to programming:** the whole point of using a computer is that it can do repetitive, tiresome mathematical tasks quickly.

 The `for` statement tells the computer to repeat a block of code until something happens.
 It looks like this: